obsidian-community/obsidian-hub/06 - Inbox/Backlinks Panel HTML Svelte Component.md

 The Obsidian backlinks panel uses the following HTML structure.
-If your plugin attempts to recreate a similar structure, like the [[Graph Analysis]] Co-Citations view, it is useful to use the same classes that Obsidian natively uses.
+If your plugin attempts to recreate a similar structure, like the [[graph-analysis|Graph Analysis]] Co-Citations view, it is useful to use the same classes that Obsidian natively uses.
 That way, themes will more easily apply to your custom view.

 ```svelte
 <script lang="ts">